OXID-eSales/oxideshop-user-documentation/installation/update/patch-update.rst

 |procedure|

-1. Upgrade Composer to version 2.2.x.
+1. Upgrade Composer to version 2.2.23

    .. attention::

       Composer 2.3.x is not supported.

-      If you have Composer 2.3.x, install Composer 2.2.x as follows, for example:
+      If you have Composer 2.3.x, install Composer 2.2.23 as follows:

       .. code:: bash

-         sudo composer selfupdate 2.2.12
+         sudo composer selfupdate 2.2.23

 #.
 Change to the main store directory (in our example `/var/www/oxideshop/`).